hugomorg/cue/README.md

 This creates the job, and everything else will be taken care of!

+If you don't specify a name, the module is used as the default name.
+But names must be unique.

 ## One module, multiple jobs

 Let's look at a slightly more complex example.
 You want to fetch the weather across different continents (let's say London and New York), so there are different APIs.
 However, you still want to group them under one module.

 No problem: just call `YourApp.create_job!(name: city)` where `city` is the unique name you choose for the job.
-Then you can just pattern match.
+Then you can just pattern match when the job is handled.

-If you don't specify a name, the module is used as the default name.

-If you want to remove a job, it's: `YourApp.remove_job(name)`.
-If `name` isn't passed, the module is again used as the default.
+If you have some code which automatically creates jobs, then a useful alternative is `YourApp.create_job/1` / `YourApp.create_job!/1` which creates the job but does nothing if it exists, instead of causing an error.

 ```elixir
 defmodule YourApp do